 Here are my thoughts:

-- "Praying in the spirit" – the term found in 1 Cor and Jude -- simply means praying spiritually.
+• "Praying in the spirit" – the term found in 1 Corinthians and Jude -- simply means praying spiritually.
 A second possibility, esp. if Paul means "spirit" and not "Spirit," would be that we should pray wholeheartedly.
-(In this case the spirit is the human spirit -- the part of us that comes from God, possessed by believers and non-elievers alike.)
+(In this case the spirit is the human spirit -- the part of us that comes from God, possessed by believers and non-believers alike.)

-- Praying with my mind means that others understand my prayers; I am focused.
+• Praying with my mind means I and others understand my prayers.
+I'm focused.